Cover Image for Designing a Future-Proof Roadmap for Smarter Building Facilities Management

 • A Repeatable Model for Innovation: Most importantly, this engagement proved the value of a research-driven, strategic approach for turning ambiguity into action—a core tenet of the [RE Framework's 'Deliver' Phase].

-Conclusion: Closing the Applied Insight Gap
+Closing the Applied Insight Gap

 This project demonstrates the power of the Research Entrepreneur Framework to do more than just generate insights; it provides a structured process to translate those insights into tangible, high-value outcomes.
 By moving from deep listening to collaborative design, we created a blueprint that will empower leaders in the built environment to close their own "Applied Insight Gap" and build a future that is not only smarter, but more aligned with human needs.